dousto/clingojs/README.md

 ### clingo.solve([options])

 Starts the Clingo process.
-The process uses the instance's configuration, in addition to any other configurations passed in the options _options_ argument.
+The process uses the instance's configuration, in addition to any other configurations passed in the _options_ argument.
 Note: Any configurations passed in _options_ do not last beyond the solve() function.

 Returns an object of the form { on: [Function] }.
 See the __Basic Usage__ section for an example.